CSS Only Button – Redux

 background:-moz-linear-gradient(0% 90% 90deg, #EEE, #FFF);

-I decided not to replicate the font used in the original tutorial exactly for the simple reason that it would only work consistently as an image.
-Instead in my example I am using the recently released custom Google fonts.
-These are really easy to include.
-All you have to do is load the font using a piece of html that Google provide, and then use the font in your css as you would any normal font.
+Instead of replicating the font used in the original tutorial exactly (which would only work consistently as an image), I’m using Google fonts in my example.
+These are really easy to use; you load the font using a piece of HTML provided by Google, and then include it in your CSS like any normal font.

-The Google font code boils down to something like this:
+The Google font code looks something like this:

 <link href='http://fonts.googleapis.com/css?family=Yanone+Kaffeesatz' rel='stylesheet' type='text/css' />